 A processor needs to support the instruction cmpxchg16b to use In-Memory OLTP.
 All modern 64-bit processors support cmpxchg16b.

 If you are using a Virtual Machine and SQL Server displays an error caused by an older processor, see if the VM host application has a configuration option to allow cmpxchg16b.
 If not, you could use Hyper-V, which supports cmpxchg16b without needing to modify a configuration option.

 In-Memory OLTP is installed as part of Database Engine Services.

-If you create one or more databases with memory-optimized tables, you should enable Instant File Initialization (grant the SQL Server service startup account the SE_MANAGE_VOLUME_NAME user right) for the SQL Server instance.
-Without Instant File Initialization, memory-optimized storage files (data and delta files) will be initialized upon creation, which can have negative impact on the performance of your workload.
-For more information about Instant File Initialization, see Database File Initialization.
-For information on how to enable Instant File Initialization, see How and Why to Enable Instant File Initialization.
+- If you create one or more databases with memory-optimized tables, you should enable Instant File Initialization (IFI) by granting the SQL Server service startup account the SE_MANAGE_VOLUME_NAME user right.
+Without IFI, memory-optimized storage files (data and delta files) will be initialized upon creation, which can have negative impact on the performance of your workload.
+For more information about IFI, including how to enable it, see Database Instant File Initialization.